 History of Jammu and Kashmir

+Jammu and Kashmir has the vast history from the ancient times to the modern era.
 The Nilamata Purana describes the Valley's origin from the waters, a fact corroborated by prominent geologists.
 The name of the land was derived from the process of desiccation.
 Ka means "water" and Shimir means "to desiccate".
 Hence, Kashmir stands for "a land desiccated from water".
-Jammu and Kashmir came into being as a single political and geographical entity following the Treaty of Amristar between the British Government and Gulab Singh, signed on March 16, 1846.
+Jammu and Kashmir came into being as a single political and geographical entity following the Treaty of Amritsar between the British Government in India and Gulab Singh, signed on March 16, 1846.
 The Treaty handed over the control of the Kashmir State to the Dogra ruler of Jammu, who had earlier annexed Ladakh.
 Thus, a new State comprising three distinct religions of Jammu, Kashmir and Ladakh was formed with Maharaja Gulab Singh as its founder and ruler.
-Jammu and Kashmir was one of about 565 princely States of India on which the British domination lapsed at the stroke of midnight on August 15, 1947.
-While the power was transferred to the people in British India, the rulers of the princely States were given an option to join either of the two Dominions- India or Pakistan.
+Jammu and Kashmir was one of about 565 Princely States of India on which the British domination lapsed at the stroke of midnight on August 15, 1947.
+While the power was transferred to the people in British India, the rulers of the princely states were given an option to join either of the two Dominions- India or Pakistan.

 Geography of Jammu and Kashmir